The dynamics of supply and demand determine prices in a market economy. This is a fundamental principle of economics.

 Garth Clark continues, "Design is undermining the craft market at every level.
-It can deliver handsome ceramics, fabric and jewelry at low cost.
+It can deliver handsome ceramics, fabric, and jewelry at a low cost.
 It can produce work that to the average eye seems to be hand-crafted and can program machines to produce objects that are to some extent, unique."

 The Art Festival Newsletter survey also reveals a steady decline in expectations from craft show sellers.
 I'd consider this an economic response to reduced demand.

 In 2010, only 1.2% of respondents said revenue below $1,500 constituted a good show.
 In 2012, that number rose to 8.0%.